jkklee/pymysql-pool/README.md

 A simple connection pool based PyMySQL.
 Compatible with single thread mode and multi threads mode

 When use pymysql with python multi threads, generally we will face the questions:
 1. It can't share a connection created by main thread with all sub-threads.
+It will result error like this:
+`pymysql.err.InternalError: Packet sequence number wrong - got 0 expected 1`
 2. If we make every sub-thread create a connection and close it when this sub-thread end, that's obviously waste.

 So I implement this python class aimed at create as least connections with MySQL as possible in multi-threads programing.
 In another words, reuse the established connections as many as possible.